 Sometimes disruption is the mother of innovation, and that’s increasingly the case in the retail world.
 Through the difficult times brought on by the global pandemic, some retailers are finding ways to thrive through new technology and operating models.
 And increasingly, CFOs are at the center of it all.

 In this episode of the Workday Podcast, I’m joined by Shehtaaz Zaman, director at KPMG, and Ben Pierce, vice president of sales for financials, planning, and analytics at Workday, to talk about how retail CFOs are finding their way to innovation in times of disruption.
-You can also download the Workday/KPMG joint paper, “Retail Finance Transformation: Why Businesses Can’t Afford to Wait,” that we discuss in the episode.
+You can also download the Workday/KPMG joint paper, “Retail Finance Transformation: Leaning into the Digital Future,” that we discuss in the episode.

 Here are a few highlights of our conversation.
 Be sure to follow us wherever you listen to your favorite podcasts, so you don’t miss an episode.
 You can find our other podcasts here.

 “The CFOs I work with are asking themselves: ‘Am I making sense of the data that's available to my people?
 What else is actually driving our business now?
 How are we making sure we have the right information that can help us navigate these next few years?’” — Shehtaaz Zaman